nhscc/problem-statements/2019/bdpa-elections-part-1.md

 Ensure that you use up to date libraries and programming practices that protect your solution from common XSS, SQL injection, and related security vulnerabilities.
-This is doubly important given that your app is consuming information from other teams who might post any sort of information into the API.
+This is doubly important given that your app is consuming information from other teams who might put any sort of data into the system.

 Specifically: form inputs and the like must not be vulnerable to SQL injection attacks.
 User-generated outputs will not be vulnerable to XSS or similar